 Preparing model for coverage with graphite:

 In this case, the electrode performs two tasks: it allows the print to be properly attached in the bath and evenly distributes the current over the whole the graphite coating.
 If you attach such an electrode in one point (for example on the corner), the current would flow first to the nearest graphite surface creating an uneven coating.
 Graphite conducts electricity well but not as well as the copper sulfate solution, so you need to be careful with that.

 Before applying the conductive layer, slightly sand model and electrode surface with high-grit sandpaper.
-Now graphite should better stick to the print surface.
-Then we need to clean it using alcohol:
+Now graphite should stick to the print surface a little bit better.
+Then you need to clean the whole thing with use of alcohol:

 VERY IMPORTANT – Do not touch model surface after cleaning it, because it may lead to graphite coating adhesion problems !!